 Even though most of the 900+ women included in the study were attracted to facial hair, not all of them were.
 Researchers learned some surprising information about the women who were not attracted to facial hair because of hygiene.

 These women saw beards as a sign of poor grooming habits.
-They believed the beards could house all manner of parasites and creepy crawlies, leaning towards a hygiene risk.
+They believed the beards could house all types of bacteria and creepy crawlies, leaning towards a hygiene risk.

 On the other side of the coin, though, many women who liked beards may have seen them as a sign of quality immune function and exceptional health.